Policy Consulting, Strategic Planning & Conflict Resolution

 Inga Gibson, President & Policy Director

-Has worked on public policy issues for nearly 20 years, specializing in human-animal and environmental conflict resolution.
-She has coordinated numerous campaigns and projects including directing political and grassroots organizing and community coalition building efforts.
-Her work has led to the passage of more than 30 state legislative measures, numerous regulatory changes and significant corporate reforms that have advanced animal protection and human-wildlife coexistence in Hawaii, the Pacific and Northwest US.
+Inga has worked in the field of public policy for more than 20 years, specializing in animal protection and environmental justice initiatives.
+She has coordinated dozens of legislative campaigns, managed numerous projects and programs, including directing political and grassroots organizing and community coalition-building.
+Her work has led to the passage of more than 30 state legislative measures, numerous regulatory and administrative rule changes and significant private sector corporate reforms that have advanced environmental protection, indigenous peoples culture and traditions and perpetuated compassionate human-wildlife coexistence in Hawaii, the Pacific and U.S. Coastal states.

-Inga holds a Masters Degree in Public Policy & Administration from California State University Long Beach, a Bachelors Degree in Psychology-Ethology from the University of Hawaii and Graduate Certificates in Non-Profit Management, Mediation & Conflict Resolution, She is a member of the national and Hawaii Chapters of the Association for Conflict Resolution.
+Inga holds a Masters Degree in Public Policy & Administration from California State University Long Beach, Graduate Certificates in Non-Profit Management and Mediation & Conflict Resolution, and a Bachelors Degree in Psychology-Ethology from the University of Hawaii.
+She is a member of the national and Hawaii Chapters of the Association for Conflict Resolution.

-As the Policy Director of Pono Advocacy, Inga provides policy-legislative consulting for non-profit and governmental organizations, facilitates multi-stakeholder discussions on complex and often controversial issues, advises organizations and agencies on strategic media, public education and communications initiatives.
+As the Policy Director of Pono Advocacy, Inga provides policy-legislative consulting for non-profit organizations, facilitates multi-stakeholder discussions on complex and often controversial issues, advises organizations and agencies on strategic media communications and public outreach and education and campaigns.

-Inga also works closely with media, coordinating public relations outreach on campaign and policy initiatives.
-She has had numerous letters and editorials published and participated in hundreds of media (print & radio) interviews.
+Inga also works closely with media, coordinating public relations outreach on campaign and policy initiatives and had numerous letters and editorials published and participated in hundreds of media (print & radio) interviews.

-Inga is a regular presenter at the University of Hawaii William S Richardson School of Law; Student Animal Legal Defense Fund, and has provided training to hundreds of law enforcement personnel as a prior instructor with the Washington State Criminal Justice Training Commission.
+Inga is a regular presenter at the University of Hawaii William S Richardson School of Law; Student Animal Legal Defense Fund, and has provided training to hundreds of prosecutors and law enforcement personnel on the cruelty investigations and the connection between animal cruelty and human violence, and as a prior instructor with the Washington State Criminal Justice Training Commission.